Philadelphia mayor seeks measures to prevent building collapses

 Another mother of three, Linda Bell, 50, was shopping in the store when the collapse occurred and also plans to sue, her lawyer, Joseph Marrone, said.
 She was buried under the rubble for about an hour before being rescued.

-The mayor announced 11 changes in the way the department of Licenses and Inspections operates, and four more recommendations that he said would probably require City Council action.
-Included is the proposed requirement for random drug testing.

-Among the changes to be made immediately are requirements that demolition contractors provide details on their experience and qualifications.

-(Additional reporting by Edith Honan; Editing by Scott Malone, Barbara Goldberg and David Gregorio)
+(Additional reporting by Edith Honan; Editing by Scott Malone, Eric Walsh and Lisa Shumaker)